 Brad Vetter: graphic designer, letterpress printer and occasional maker of great things

-Brad Vetter is a designer, artist, educator and master printer in the field of letterpress printmaking.
-After studying graphic design at Western Kentucky University, Brad spent eight years honing his craft at the legendary Hatch Show Print in Nashville, TN, one of the oldest continually operating letterpress shops in the country.
-During his tenure at Hatch he was able to merge his love of the handmade and vintage design in printing projects for his favorite bands (Arcade Fire, My Morning Jacket and Wilco) and the coolest clients (Nike and Anthropologie).
+Brad Vetter is a designer, artist, educator and letterpress printer currently based in Louisville, KY.
+After studying graphic design at Western Kentucky University, Brad spent eight years honing his craft and printing posters at the legendary Hatch Show Print in Nashville, TN.
+During his tenure at Hatch he was able to merge his love of the handmade and graphic design in printing projects for his favorite bands (Arcade Fire, My Morning Jacket and Wilco) and the coolest clients (Nike and Anthropologie).

 After Hatch, Brad became an independent printer and designer under the mantle Brad Vetter Design.
-Bouncing between 18th and 21st century technology and techniques, he continues to hand print rock-and-roll posters while also adding more digital design to his repertoire.
-Brad frequently lectures and hosts workshops throughout the US as well as teaching college-level design classes.
+Bouncing between antique letterpress equipment and contemporary technologies, he continues to hand print rock-and-roll posters while also adding some digital design to his repertoire.
+Recent poster clients include Mumford & Sons, Van Morrison and Chris Stapleton just to name a few.
+His letterpress inspired labels also adore every bottle of Signal Ridge Vineyard wine.
+Brad frequently lectures and hosts workshops throughout the US on his unique techniques and processes.
 His print work has been shown in such notable venues as the San Francisco MoMA, Massachusetts Museum of Contemporary Art, Columbia College Center for Book and Paper, and the Danish Museum of Media.

 Select Client List: